2026 AAN SCHEDULE

 12 - 1:30 p.m.

-Gustavo Arellano is a columnist for the Los Angeles Times.
+Our host and Coachella Valley Publisher Jimmy Boegle chats with Gustavo Arellano.
+Arellano is a columnist for the Los Angeles Times.
 He was a finalist for the 2025 Pulitzer Prize in Commentary and the Mike Royko Award for Commentary and Column Writing, and was part of the team that won the 2023 Pulitzer Prize in Breaking News.
 However, he’s also one of us: Before he joined the Times, he was the editor of the OC Weekly, and almost a quarter-century ago, he and the OC Weekly were the recipients of an AAN Diversity Internship grant.
-He’ll talk about how journalism is, to some of us, more of a vocation than a career, and what that means in the 2026 media landscape.

 Session 5: 1:40 - 2:30 p.m.